happyhil/docker-data-science-container/README.md

 ## 2. create a test project

-Make sure that you are in the docker!
+Make sure that you are still in the docker!

 Create a new user and switch to it.
 Create project direct and setup virtualenv.